 - 8.1 It is important that all staff have training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern. - 8.2 Safeguarding is the responsibility of all members of staff and all staff should know what to do to raise a concern. - 8.3 New staff (including temporary staff), volunteers and governors will receive training during their induction.
-Induction training will include: - 8.3.1 Familiarisation with this policy (Safeguarding Policy) - 8.3.2 Staff Code of Conduct (which guidance in relation to Whistleblowing, acceptable use of IT, staff/pupil relationships, and communication, including the use of social media). - 8.3.3 Whistleblowing Policy - 8.3.4 The identity of the DSL and DDSLs - 8.3.5 Updates to Part 1 and Annex B of the Keeping Children Safe in Education guidelines or Annex A, if the DSL has decided this is more appropriate in line with Clause 3.4.3 - 8.3.6 Staff ICT Acceptable Use Policy - 8.3.7 Behaviour Management Policy - 8.3.8 Pupil Behaviour Policy - 8.3.9 CME Policy & Procedures - 8.3.10 On-line Safety Policy - 8.4 Staff training will also include alerting staff to the risks of radicalisation as set out in the Prevent Duty.
+Induction training will include: - 8.3.1 Familiarisation with this policy (Safeguarding Policy) - 8.3.2 Staff Code of Conduct (which guidance in relation to Whistleblowing, acceptable use of IT, staff/pupil relationships, and communication, including the use of social media). - 8.3.3 Whistleblowing Policy - 8.3.4 The identity of the DSL and DDSLs - 8.3.5 Updates to Part I and Annex B of the Keeping Children Safe in Education guidelines or Annex A, if the DSL has decided this is more appropriate in line with Clause 3.4.3.

+- 8.3.6 Staff ICT Acceptable Use Policy - 8.3.7 Behaviour Management Policy - 8.3.8 Missing Child Policy (which includes Child Missing Education policy and procedures) - 8.4 Staff training will also include alerting staff to the risks of radicalisation as set out in the Prevent Duty.
 Training in the Prevent Duty will include knowing how to identify children and young people at risk.
 This training will be updated on a regular basis in line with recommendations from the DSCB.